Between 7 and 47 percent of working-age adults experience pain in this joint at least once in a while.

 What can be done to improve thoracic outlet syndrome?

-Physical therapy, targeted stretching, and regular exercise are key components of thoracic outlet syndrome treatment.
+Physical therapy, targeted stretching, and regular exercise are critical components of thoracic outlet syndrome treatment.

 Other steps that can help prevent and treat TOS include fixing your workstation settings, improving your posture, stretching regularly, and following an anti-inflammatory diet.